St. Andrews, the crown jewel in the Kingdom of Fife, doesn’t automatically scream ”budget holiday destination.”

 Finding affordable accommodation in St Andrews

-I recommend checking Airbnb for a self-catering apartment.
+I recommend booking self-catering accommodation.
 This way you can save money on meals by cooking at your accommodation.
-You can buy food from the local Tesco in the centre of town.
+You can buy groceries from the local Tesco in the centre of town.

 Here are a few more affordable accommodation options for St Andrews:

-- St Andrews University offers up their empty student accommodation at end of term.
+- St Andrews University lists their empty student accommodation at the end of term.
 Agnes Blackadder Hall, David Russel Hall and McIntosh Hall all have campus accommodation.
 There are also 5 bedroom apartments available.
 Don’t expect anything fancy- they’re small and basic rooms, but they’re clean and good if you’re travelling on a budget.